AyoubBenBrahim/42-OverRide/level09/walkthrough.md

 size of the buff 10 * 4 + 1 = 41

+the extra one is the next elem in the struct, the length of the msg, we overwrite it successfuly we will just need the exact offset to get from the start of the struct message the the EIP of handl_msg()

 ```
 so copy 41 bytes from the user input to some_struct->username
 ```